Jhague-dev/jhague-dev.github.io/README.md

 # jhague-dev.github.io

-This repository is my live-site portfolio project, where skills I've learned are demonstrated
+This repository is my live-site portfolio, where a basic introduction to my skillset can be found.